 Racing & Mulch & Being

-A Springtime Tuesday rushes onward as if a wave with force always concealed under the surface.
-The wave builds and if you choose to ride you are uncertain as to what the veiled pulse of energy will be at the moment of crest.
+A Springtime Tuesday rushes onward, a wave-force concealed under the surface.
+The wave builds and if you choose to ride you are uncertain as to what the veiled pulse of energy will become at the moment of crest.
 Do we need to know though, in order to enjoy the ride?

 Saturday of the past week, just three days ago I accepted the invitation from Jeff and Dave Lumbert to have a look at the race car they are building in anticipation of the coming racing season.

-I imagine the blue Nova is paused at the starting line, the Steve Cohn engine is brought up to launch rpm, and a second or two remains before the “go” light flashes green.
+I imagine the blue Nova paused at the starting line, the Steve Cohn engine is brought up to launch rpm, and a second or two remains before the “go” light flashes green.
 Jeff releases the trans brake.
-As if outside of time engine and frame and driver function as a single organism to reach a velocity of over 200 mph, in around 6 seconds.
-The reality is another definition of the surreal: an event of love and devotion and fire and steel and tradition of family dedication within the constraint of 1,320 feet of two lanes of asphalt.
-I cannot write to my satisfaction such an event.
-It is the sort of thing you have to hear, witness, and feel for yourself.
+As if outside of time engine and frame and driver function as one unit to reach a velocity of over 200 mph, in around 6 seconds.
+The reality is another definition of the surreal: an event of love and devotion and fire and steel and tradition of family dedication within the constraints of 1,320 feet of a lane of asphalt.
+I cannot describe to my satisfaction such an event.
+It is the sort of thing you have to hear, to witness and feel for yourself.

 Not unlike the feeling of awe that comes when standing before the statue of Winged Victory of Samothrace at the Louvre museum.
 The mind goes no further.